-Is This The Real Reason Floyd Mayweather Wants Fight Conor McGregor?
-[RUMORS]
+Is This The Real Reason Floyd Mayweather Wants To Fight Conor McGregor?
+[Rumors]

 — TheMacLife (@Maclifeofficial) March 13, 2017

-As MMA Mania notes the money Mayweather was swindled out of could have been a reference to the burglary that recently took place at Mayweather’s Las Vegas home.
+As MMA Mania notes, the money Mayweather was supposedly swindled out of could have been a reference to the burglary that recently took place at Mayweather’s Las Vegas home.

-Mayweather was robbed on his 40th birthday while he was in LA living it up at a celebrity party in his honor.
-Police said that the burglars forced their way into a back door of a the house and through the home office, TMZ reported at the time.
+Mayweather was robbed on his 40th birthday while he was in L.A. living it up at a celebrity party in his honor.
+Police said that the burglars forced their way into a back door of the house and through the home office, TMZ reported at the time.

-But the loss of valuables of home burglary doesn’t seem enough of a motivation for Floyd Mayweather, an undefeated boxing champion to come out of retirement to battle a UFC fighter.
+But the loss of valuables of home burglary doesn’t seem enough of a motivation for Floyd Mayweather, an undefeated boxing champion, to come out of retirement to battle a UFC fighter.

 If the rumors are true and Mayweather was scammed, it was probably a pretty sizable investment.

-Although, many experts have agreed that Conor McGregor would undoubtedly be the underdog in a fight against Floyd Mayweather, there is a chance that he could lose.
+Although many experts have agreed that Conor McGregor would undoubtedly be the underdog in a fight against Floyd Mayweather, there is a chance that he could lose.
 If that happened, McGregor wouldn’t have to fight another bout in his life.
 He could more than likely live off of that legacy until the end of his days.

 “It’s a chance for Conor McGregor to become the greatest fighter of all time.
 It really is,” Bisping said on his podcast.
 “Because he did amazing in the UFC, and now… if he wants to take out perhaps one of the greatest boxers to ever live, that would be something.
 You can’t deny it.”